-- 1. All "Frontline staff" with a NYWIC account who interact with program applicants or participants, persons who supervise "frontline staff," and vendor management agency staff must complete the WIC Annual Civil Rights Training upon hire and annually thereafter.
+- All local agency "frontline staff" with a NYWIC account who interact with program applicants or participants, persons who supervise "frontline staff," and all vendor management agency staff must complete the WIC Annual Civil Rights Training upon hire and annually thereafter.
+This includes all local agency and vendor management agency staff, plus agency Coordinators and vendor management agency Directors.
+Excluded from this requirement are: vendor management agency Coordinators/Directors' supervisors, agency fiscal staff, and any other sponsor agency staff.

-- Thetrainingincludesninerequiredelements:

-- complaintprocedures
+- 2. The WIC Annual Civil Rights Training includes nine required elements:

-- collectionanduseofcivil rightsdata
+- complaint procedures

+- collection and use of civil rights data

 - effective public notification methods

-- compliancereviews

-- resolutionofnon-compliance
+- compliance reviews

-- requirementsofreasonableaccommodations ofpersons withdisabilities

-- requirementsforlanguageassistance/access
+- resolution of non-compliance

+- requirements of reasonable accommodations of persons with disabilities

+- requirements for language assistance/access

-- conflictresolution
+- conflict resolution

 - customer service

-- 3. If an agency identifies a staff deficiency in understanding of any of the nine training elements, the agency must provide additional training with a focus onthat topic.
+- 3. If an agency identifies a staff deficiency in understanding of any of the nine training elements, the agency must provide additional training with a focus on that topic.

-- 4. WIC facilities, including local agency administrative offices, temporary and permanent sites, and vendor management agency offices, must prominently display the most up-to-date And Justice for All poster at all sites.